 The Clippers' big men tandem might be a bit more daunting.
 Chris Kaman, at his best, is an All-Star caliber center.
 And power forward Blake Griffin is a favorite to claim NBA Rookie of the Year honors.

 "With those guys, we have to be really physical," Biedrins said.
-"We'll have our
+"We'll have our hands full."

 A few things have to happen to prevent the Warriors from getting torched.
 Primarily, Lee and Biedrins must do a better job of not allowing the bigs to get where they want on the floor.
 Warriors coach Keith Smart said after reviewing film of Wednesday's game that they didn't do a good job of defending early in the shot clock.
 The Warriors want to make opposing big men work just to get the ball and to push them farther away from the spots they like to dwell.